Administration

 HOME VISITING

-Sarah– Home Visiting Supervisor/Rural Program Coordinator
+Sarah Dillard– Home Visiting Supervisor/Rural Frontier Program Director

 I am a Native Nevadan born and raised in the Reno/Sparks/Tahoe area.
 I keep busy outdoors with my family enjoying camping, fishing, and hunting.
 My hobbies include running, boating, traveling and spending time with friends and family.
 My passion lies in Community Development and providing for the needs of the community.